Skip Navigation

 The United States Preventive Services Task Force has revised lung screening guidelines.
 Patients may qualify for screening if they are 50 to 80 years old and smoked for 20 years.
 If they are a former smoker, they may qualify if they quit less than 15 years ago.

-Because finding cancer and starting treatment sooner can be life-saving, Wellstar has invested in the incidental nodule program.
+Because finding cancer and starting treatment sooner can be life-saving, Wellstar has invested in one of the nation's largest lung screening programs and an incidental nodule program.
 When people come into a hospital seeking care for something else—whether that be a health condition like appendicitis or a traumatic event like a motorcycle accident—they might get a scan of the abdomen or chest that also shows portions of the lungs.

-Using artificial intelligence, reports of those scans are fed to report coordinators, categorized based on their risk level, and if the patient is higher-risk, forwarded to nurse navigators for review.
-Nurse navigators consult with physicians about the findings, and Wellstar can then initiate care if cancer is found.
+Using artificial intelligence, reports of those scans are fed to report coordinators, categorized based on their risk level and if a patient is higher-risk, forwarded to nurse navigators for review.
+Nurse navigators consult with physicians about the findings, and Wellstar can then initiate care if cancer is suspected.

-The program, which started in fall 2020, has identified a total of 148 lung cancers and 14 other types of cancer, as of October 2024.
+The program, which started in fall 2020, has identified a total of 203 lung cancers and 22 other types of cancer, as of November 2025.

 Expert care and support at every step

-From the very beginning, lung cancer patients at Wellstar are surrounded by a team of experts.
+From the very beginning, people with lung cancer at Wellstar are surrounded by a team of experts.
 Rather than go through the time-consuming process of driving to multiple appointments with different specialists, patients meet with all these physicians in one place.

-The Wellstar Lung Cancer STAT Clinic, at Wellstar Cobb, Douglas, Kennestone Regional, North Fulton and Paulding medical centers, as well as the Thoracic NOW Clinic at Wellstar MCG Health Medical Center, give patients immediate access to specialists in medical oncology, radiation oncology, pulmonary medicine and thoracic surgery.
+The Wellstar Lung Cancer STAT Clinic—at Wellstar Cobb, Wellstar Douglas, Wellstar Kennestone, Wellstar North Fulton, Wellstar Paulding and Wellstar West Georgia Medical Centers, as well as Wellstar Cherokee Health Park and the Thoracic NOW Clinic at Wellstar MCG Health Medical Center—give patients immediate access to specialists in medical oncology, radiation oncology, pulmonary medicine and thoracic surgery.

 Getting multiple expert opinions from the start not only gives patients peace of mind, it speeds up treatment, too.
-In the United States, the average time between an abnormal scan and the beginning of treatment is 95 days, Dr. Mayfield said.
+In the United States, the average time between an abnormal scan and the beginning of treatment is 60 to 90 days.
 The STAT Clinic reduces that time to as little as 14 days.
-Time-to-treatment affects long-term survival in lung cancer patients, Dr. Mayfield said—a six-week delay can reduce five-year survival by up to 13%, according to research from the Cleveland Clinic.
+Time-to-treatment affects long-term survival in patients with lung cancer.

 High-tech surgery options